-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or Accuplacer Reading score of 78 or above (b) Completion of READ 0033 with a grade of "C" or higher.
+Prerequisite: ACT Reading score of 19+, Next Gen Accuplacer Reading score of 253+, OR completion of READ 0003 with a grade of "C" or higher.

 Survey course which asks students to examine the fundamentals and functions of the United States Government and to discuss and debate basic public policy issues.
 Students gain a better understanding and perspective of the government, the obligations of citizens and their relationship to the government of the United States.